Touring California’s Wine Country: What to Know Before You Go

 See.
 Lift the glass up a bit toward a source of natural light or against a white background, describe what you see.

-Color indicates type of grape, climate, flavor, even age.
-Deep colored whites may be sweeter.
-Dark reds may be a tip that the grapes experienced an unusually hot season.
+The color indicates the type of grape, climate, flavor, even age.
+Deep-colored whites may be sweeter.
+Dark reds maybe a tip that the grapes experienced an unusually hot season.
 Can you taste it?

 Is the wine clear?
 Young wines are generally clearer.
 Hand-crafted, unfiltered or mature wines may contain visible residue that makes them cloudy.
 This is normal and fine to drink.

 Check out the “wine legs”, clear streaks and droplets that linger on the inside of the glass as you swirl the wine (if you want to show off, just say “Gibbs-Marangoni Effect” as you do this!).
 Longer ‘legs’ typically mean high alcohol or sugar content.
 ‘Legs’ bleeding down the sides from a red wine signal a “full-bodied” wine.